A Look At Our History (1882 – Present)

-The bank’s heritage dates its origins back to 1882 when founder James H. King opened his privately owned bank in Stillman Valley.
-The original structure was a 20-foot wide single-story frame building on the corner of what’s now Walnut and Main Street in Stillman Valley, directly across from the bank’s current Stillman Valley facility.
+Founder James H. King opened his privately owned bank in Stillman Valley on June 9.
+The original structure was a 20-foot-wide single-story frame building on the corner of what’s now Walnut and Main Street in Stillman Valley, directly across from the bank’s current Stillman Valley facility.